1923–24 North Carolina Tar Heels men's basketball team: Aftermath

 The local news reported that hundreds of students at North Carolina "waited in the streets in front of telegraph offices and cafes" for news about the game and after the victory students "went wild" and set a bonfire on the athletic field.
 Some 500 students marched to Cobb's house in Durham and woke up the household with fight songs.
-Head cheeleader Vic Huggins reportedly led a group of around 500 to Durham to welcome the team home after beating Alabama who arrived at around 4 AM local time.
+Head cheerleader Vic Huggins reportedly led a group of around 500 to Durham to welcome the team home after beating Alabama who arrived at around 4 AM local time.

 On March 4, The Tar Heel reported that Coach Shepard would be leaving in March for China to work as a representative for the Liggett and Myers Tobacco Company.
 His departure caused "a great deal of regret" for the student body.
 Monk McDonald was hired as head coach, and Jack Cobb was elected captain.

 Carmichael and Cobb were retroactively named as All-Americans by the Helms Foundation at the Forward position for 1924.
 The Helms Athletic Foundation retroactively named All-America teams for years 1905–35, and are considered the "official" teams of those years by the NCAA.
 Carmichael, Cobb, and Monk McDonald made the contemporary All-Southern Conference tournament team by sportswriter Morgan Blake.

 In 1943, after spending six months researching material, the Helms Athletic Foundation named the team retroactive national champions.
-In 2009, the Premo-Porretta Power Poll added rankings for the 1895–96 through 1947–48 seasons, which also deemed the Tar Heels national champions for the 1923–24 season.
+In 2009, the Premo-Porretta Power Poll listed retroactive rankings for the 1895–96 through 1947–48 seasons, and the Tar Heels were deemed the top team for the 1923–24 season.